 - 3.6 Annex 2 to this guidance includes a template that should be used to raise a concern.
-A flow diagram is attached at Annex 3, summarising the process for staff raising a whistleblowing concern. - 3.7 If you are unsure whether or how to raise a concern or you want confidential advice at any stage, you may contact the independent charity Public Concern at Work (PCaW) on 020 7404 6609 or by email at helpline@pcaw.co.uk.
-PCaW staff can talk you through your options and help you raise a concern about malpractice at work.
-For more information, you can visit their website at www.pcaw.co.uk.
+A flow diagram is attached at Annex 3, summarising the process for staff raising a whistleblowing concern. - 3.7 If you are unsure whether or how to raise a concern or you want confidential advice at any stage, you may contact the independent charity.
+Protect

+(previously know as Public Concern at Work) on 02031172520.
+Their staff can talk you through your options and help you raise a concern about malpractice at work.
+For more information, you can visit their website.
 Alternatively you could contact the appropriate regulator such as the Northern Ireland Audit Office or the Health and Safety Executive of Northern Ireland.